DanielaCabiddu/PiP-partitioning/README.md

 ![Representative Image](images/representative-image.png)

 ## Clone
-We provide the commands to install EWoPe.
-The repository includes a submodule necessary to make the code work.
+The repository includes the submodules necessary to make the code work.
 Please, clone it recursively:

 - Clone recursively the repository into your local machine:
 ```